While I’m away

 Add the mixed herbs and then crack the egg straight into the bowl as well.
 Add about half a teaspoon of salt and some black pepper to your usual taste.

 Now comes the really fun bit.
 Let your kid get his hands into the mince mixture in the bowl and manhandle it until it’s well mixed.
 Depending on your child’s age and motor skills, you may need to help them to be really thorough.
-[Mixing up the meatball mixture photo could go near here]

 Once the mince mixture is all mixed, you can form the meatballs.
 Have your child help you roll them into balls slightly smaller than those annoying bouncy balls you get out of vending machines at arcades.
 It’s actually really nice to have two people doing this job, otherwise it takes ages.

-It’s quite important to make sure the meatballs aren’t too big and are relatively uniform in size.
+It’s quite important to make sure the homemade meatballs aren’t too big and are relatively uniform in size.
 You might need to readjust some of your kid’s meatballs.

 Now kick your kid out of the kitchen: